 Eastern hog-nosed snakes are diurnal and actively hunt for food.
 They may be observed basking in early morning and again at dusk.
 They are one of the few snakes that dig their own burrows, although they do not live in them for prolonged periods of time.
 Logs, rocks, boards, and other cover are used, especially just before shedding.

 These snakes breed in the spring.
 They are oviparous and lay 10 – 30 eggs in a sandy area.
 The eggs hatch in about two months and the young are 5 – 12 inches at hatching.
 They are much brighter colored than the adults.
-Eastern hog-nosed snakes overwinter from October to late April in mammal or self constructed burrows.
+Eastern hog-nosed snakes overwinter from October to late April in mammal or self-constructed burrows.

-Eastern hog-nosed snakes consume amphibians, mainly toads, and use their snout to dig them up as toads spend much time in self made burrows.
+Eastern hog-nosed snakes consume amphibians, mainly toads, and use their snout to dig them up as toads spend much time in self-made burrows.
 They also consume small mammals, birds, birds’ eggs (ground nesters), insects, lizards, snakes, reptile eggs, and carrion.
 They are immune to the toxic secretions that toads produce via the parotoid glands due to enlarged adrenal glands.
 Eastern hog-nosed snakes are not constrictors and swallow their prey alive.

 There is great controversy as to the venomous or toxic nature of North American hog-nosed snakes.
-Most often, bites produce no effects in humans, and medically significant bites from North American hog-nosed snakes are rare, produce only temporary local effects, and are usually caused by feeding responses in captive specimens.
+Most often, bites produce no effects in humans, and medically significant or clinical bites from North American hog-nosed snakes are rare, produce only temporary local effects, and are usually caused by a feeding response in captive specimens.
 Most of the debate is perpetuated and complicated by the lack of agreement and/or understanding of various terms such as “venomous”, “toxicity”, “fangs”, “allergy”, etc. Though polemic, the vast majority of informed people agree that North American hog-nosed snakes should be considered harmless to humans.